Tennessee's children rank 30th in the nation for health and well being (2015 Kids Count data).

 Process for students:

-- Go to your doctor.
+- Visit your family doctor.

 - If you have insurance (private or commercial insurance, TennCare, or CoverKids), you should have an assigned doctor.
 If you do not do know who this doctor is, call your insurance company.

 - If you do not have insurance, deterimine if you are eligible for TennCare or CoverKids.
 Information about these programs is available at: coverkids.com or (866) 311-4287.